umbchackers/Judging-App/README.md

 ## API

-Here's an overview of the endpoints that this server
+Here's an overview of the server's endpoints

 - `POST /login` accepts a username and password, returns a signed JWT
 - `POST /logout` accepts a signed JWT, commands browser to delete JWT